-Unplanned sick leave must be reported as soon as you determine you will not be able to come to work and preferably 1 hour prior to the beginning of your scheduled tour of duty, but in any event, not later than 2 hours thereafter.
+Unplanned sick leave must be reported as soon as you determine you will not be able to come to work and preferably 1 hour prior to the beginning of your scheduled hour of duty, but in any event, not later than 2 hours thereafter.
 It is the resident's responsibility to directly notify the immediate supervisor and preceptor of their rotational area and the RPD.
 The resident must call in sick for each consecutive day of illness.
 If you require sick leave for 3 or more consecutive work days, you must furnish medical certification by a physician attesting to the need for sick leave during the period of absence.
 Residents cannot miss more than 10 days in any 1-month rotational experience (due to annual, sick, or authorized leave) and need to plan accordingly.
 Sick leave may also be used for family care, adoption-related purposes, or bereavement for a family member.
 If your request for sick leave exceeds the amount of granted sick leave hours, annual leave will be used.
-"Leave without pay" (LWOP) is only granted at administrative discretion by the RPD and cannot exceed 1-month.
-If approved, time spent on LWOP will need to be made up beyond the original end date of the program.
-Residency will be extended by the amount of leave that is granted by the RPD to complete full-time practice commitment of minimum 12 months.